-Known as the Tullianum during ancient times, it is also referred to as the Tullianum Carcer.
+Known as the Tullianum during ancient times, it is also called to as the Tullianum Carcer.

-According to legend, a spring of water flowed in Tullianum Carcer so that St Peter could baptize visitors (and two prison guards).
+According to legend, a water spring flowed in Tullianum Carcer so St Peter (and two correctional officers) could baptize visitors.

 After the site stopped being a prison, it became a holy destination because it had held some of the Bible’s most hallowed saints.